 Mantis is a Marvel comic books owned character created by Steve Englehart and Don Heck.

 She first appears in Avengers #112 released in 1973.
 Rather uniquely Mantis is one of few characters that has appeared in other comic book publishers books stories ultimately returning to her original publisher Marvels brand.
-When Mantis creator Steve Englehart left for DC Comics he was allowed to take the character with her.
+When Mantis creator Steve Englehart left for DC Comics he was allowed to take the character with him.
 She would appear in DC comic books as Willow.
 The character would also appear in Eclipse comics as Lorelei.

 Major Story Arcs